Jennifer H. Stern, PhD

 Cancer Focus

 Obesity is the leading cause of multiple solid cancers.
 In particular, the risk of developing hepatocellular carcinoma (HCC) is more than doubled in obese people with Type II diabetes.
 To identify new drug targets to treat HCC, the Stern lab applies a chemical model of accelerated hepatocellular carcinoma.
-We use this to examine the effects of hepatic lipid accumulation and dysregulated glucoregulatory hormone signaling on HCC development and progression.
+We use this to examine the effects of hepatic lipid accumulation and altered glucoregulatory hormone signaling on HCC development and progression.